 We have used swagger to create our API documentation.
 Follow this link for more detailed information: https://app.swaggerhub.com/apis/vickieyen/content_aggregator/1.0.0-oas3

 We will be creating a RESTful API, that supports create, retrieve, update, and delete operations on each of our database entities as appropriate.

+Most of our endpoints require authentication, in order to be authenticated, the request will need to include a session cookie.

 When retrieving posts, we decided to use pagination in order to reduce load times.

 For instance, in GET /post, two additional parameters are provided, page and pageSize.

 These parameters will ensure that only pageSize entries are returned for the corresponding page provided.
-Most of our endpoints require authentication, in order to be authenticated, the request will need to include a session cookie.

 Notable Trade-Offs